radovanradic/oracle-json-demo/README.md

 Current issues with Micronaut Data solution for Oracle Json View:
 1. When creating new record with auto increment ID, we are not able to return newly generated id.
    That will be worked on in near future.
-2. If this entry in build.gradle `implementation "io.micronaut.serde:micronaut-serde-jackson"` is not included then we get issue with multiple beans injection for `JsonMapper` because mappers `OracleJdbcJsonBinaryObjectMapper` and `OracleJdbcJsonTextObjectMapper` are found on the classpath and neither is marked as primary.
-We might need to work on solution for this or just make sure serde jackson is included in dependencies since it has got `JsonMapper` with `@Primary` annotation.